Institute of Ecology and Silviculture

 Period from 1960 – 2000 is marked by the progress and development of the staff and of teaching and scientific activities.
 The change of the educational plan and programme/curricula results in the introduction of new courses and field classes gain more importance as a valuable form of teaching.
-The basis of the field classes are plant nurseries and teaching and experimental forest facilities of the Faculty of Forestry, as well as close cooperation with forestry offices throughout Croatia.
+The basis of the field classes are plant nurseries and teaching and experimental forest facilities of the Faculty of Forestry and Wood Technology, as well as close cooperation with forestry offices throughout Croatia.
 Graduation thesis and papers take an important place in the activities of lecturers being closely related to students’ research activities supervised by their mentors and carried out across the territory of Croatia, as well as at the teaching and experimental facilities of the Faculty.
 In 1995 the Department of Pedology was integrated in the Institute.

-Since 2001, three modules have been created within the new curriculum in the Department of Forestry at the Faculty of Forestry of the University of Zagreb, teaching is being adapted to the dynamics of scientific and technological progress of that time, and the Institute is changing its name to the Department of Ecology and Silviculture.
+Since 2001, three modules have been created within the new curriculum in the Department of Forestry at the Faculty of Forestry and Wood Technology of the University of Zagreb, teaching is being adapted to the dynamics of scientific and technological progress of that time, and the Institute is changing its name to the Department of Ecology and Silviculture.

 The Bologna process enters into force in the academic year 2005/5006 and the Institute of Ecology and Silviculture is going through important changes and progress in terms of the organisation and staff.
 Active participation in scientific projects organized by the Ministry of Science of Education and Sports of the Republic of Croatia, creating many projects for forestry and other economic entities created the need of new researchers and opened new opportunities to strengthen the Institute by employing new researches.

 In cooperation with the MSES, more scientific novices get directly involved in scientific, research and teaching activities at the Institute.
-During 2007 the Department of Ecology and Silviculture completely moved to the new building of the Department of Forestry at the Faculty of Forestry of the University of Zagreb.
+During 2007 the Department of Ecology and Silviculture completely moved to the new building of the Department of Forestry at the Faculty of Forestry and Wood Technology of the University of Zagreb.
 The new facilities with sufficient high-quality working space have created the preconditions for the extensive and high-quality teaching, scientific and research activities as well as for a closer cooperation with other institutions at home and abroad.

 Since the date of its establishment till today, the Institute was governed by the following Heads of the Institute: